What Is an English Degree Like in the US?

 An advantage of studying English, especially now, when STEM-based majors are in high demand, is that employers are currently looking for candidates with stronger communication and soft skills

 Hard skills are measurable abilities, such as computer coding or calculus.
 Students enrolled in STEM-based classes learn the hard skills they will be able to use as computer scientists, web developers, engineers, and finance professionals.
-English literature students learn a valuable and marketable hard skill that many STEM-majors do not have: how to write effectively.
+English students learn a valuable and marketable hard skill that many STEM-majors do not have: how to write effectively.

-English literature majors also graduate college with a stronger grasp on the soft skills needed to get a job.
+They also graduate college with a stronger grasp on the soft skills needed to get a job.
 These skills are harder to measure and harder to teach.
 Many have to do with the ability to communicate and make decisions effectively.
 Some of those skills include:

 • Judgment and decision making: Writing a 15-page term paper with an argument and supporting evidence requires judgment, analysis, and decision making.